Hector McNeil

-Hector McNeil (10 March 1907 – 11 October 1955) was a Scottish Labour politician.
+Hector McNeil (10 March 1907 – 11 October 1955) was a Scottish Labour politician who was Secretary of State for Scotland from 1950 to 1951.

+Life

-McNeil was educated at Woodside School and the University of Glasgow, trained as an engineer and worked as a journalist on a Scottish national newspaper.
+McNeil was born in Garelochhead and educated at Woodside School and the University of Glasgow, trained as an engineer and worked as a journalist on a Scottish national newspaper.
 He was a member of Glasgow Town Council from 1932 to 1938.
 He chaired Glasgow Trades Council and stood for Parliament unsuccessfully in Galloway in 1929 and 1931, in Glasgow Kelvingrove in 1935 and in Ross and Cromarty in 1936.
+In 1939, he married Sheila Craig, and they had one son.

-He was elected Member of Parliament for Greenock unopposed in a wartime by-election in 1941.
+A member of the party's right wing, he was elected Member of Parliament for Greenock unopposed in a wartime by-election in 1941.

 Following the 1945 election, McNeil became Parliamentary Under-Secretary of State for Foreign Affairs.
 He was promoted to Minister of State at the Foreign Office in October 1946, de facto deputy to the Foreign Secretary, Ernest Bevin, and appointed a member of the Privy Council.
 Through his position at the Foreign Office, he was vice-president of the United Nations General Assembly in 1947 and leader of the British delegation to the Economic Commission for Europe, 1948.
 It was later revealed that his personal assistant and private secretary at the time, Guy Burgess, was a Soviet agent, although McNeil never came under suspicion.

 He served as Secretary of State for Scotland from February 1950 until October 1951 in the government of Clement Attlee.
-McNeil died shortly after keeping his seat in the 1955 election.
+In the last years of his life, he served as managing director of Encyclopædia Britannica, Inc. In 1955, when travelling to New York City for business on the RMS Queen Mary, he suffered a cerebral haemorrhage; upon arriving in New York on 3 October, he was taken to Columbia Presbyterian Medical Center, where he died on 11 October, aged 48.